-Boost Power enhances overall immunity and digestive health with1000 MG of Vitamin C, Prebiotics and Multivitamins
+Boost Power enhances overall immunity and digestive health with 1000 MG of Vitamin C, Prebiotics and Multivitamins.

-Ready-to-drink shot that tastes great!
+Ready-to-drink shots that taste great!

 Adequate intake of micronutrients is required for the efficient function of the immune system.
 Deficiency in vital micronutrients, specifically vitamin C, suppresses immunity by affecting immune responses to a myriad of bacterial and viral infections.
 Data has shown that supplementation with Vitamin C results in improvement in several components of the immune system such as anti-microbicidal and killer (NK) cell activities, lymphocyte proliferation and chemotaxis (cell movement) of immune cells.
 In the figure(s) below, panel A demonstrates that the survival rate(%) of wr (wildtype), Gulo (-/-),and Gulo (-/-)+VC is identical after 8 days when not exposed to the influenza A virus (H3N2).
 Wildtype mice are without genetic modification.
 Gulo (-/-)are genetic knockout mice that lack L-gulono-Y-Iactone oxidase (gene) for the endogenous production of vitamin C. Gulo (-/-)+VC are mice that lack L-gulono-Y-Iactone oxidase (gene) but received vitamin C supplementation.
 As shown in Panel B, the survival rate after 8 days was severely compromised in Gulo (-/-)/influenza A (H3N2) virally infected mice that did not receive vitamin C supplementation.
 This data demonstrates that a deficiency in vitamin C may increase mortality and/or severity of influenza virus infection in humans, whereas, adequate vitamin C supplementation provides for a robust immune response to the influenza virus infection (1).